malejandrasalgado/sql-challenge/README.md

 The purpose of this challenge is to apply and complement the knowledge and skills acquired **SQL**

 The task involves:
+- Data Cleaning
 - GitHub
 - Data Modelling
 - Data Engineering
 - Data Analysis
+- Bonus
 - Markdown

+### Data cleaning in the CSV files

+1. Remove irrelevant data as the range date
+2. Change the format date
+2. Unify the columns name

 ### GitHub